 Here's our complete guide to Pokémon GO, covering everything from Pokémon GO news and Pokémon GO updates to Pokémon GO accessories and the Pokémon GO Plus.
 We explain how to play Pokémon GO, including how to find Pokémon, how to battle, how to train, how to evolve EeVee, how to get Pikachu and more.
 Also see: Pokémon GO review | Pokemon GO troubleshooting | How to catch Ditto in Pokemon GO

-Update 17 February: 80 new Pokémon from Generation 2 are now in the game and they'll start appearing as soon as you update to the latest version of the app on iOS and Android.
+80 Pokémon from Generation 2 are now in the game: just make sure you update to the latest version of the app on iOS and Android.
 The new Pokémon include Chikorita, Cyndaquil, Totodile and more.
 Plus, there are a few new features in the update to the game:

 - New Eolutions: Some of the original Pokémon will soon be able to evolve into Gen 2 Pokémon.
 Apparently you will need to collect items from PokéStops to evolve some Pokémon.